Richa-04/Richa-04/README.md

 - Designed and deployed a user-friendly UI and cloud-hosted backend enabling scalable processing of **1000+ hours** of multilingual audio/video data

 #### 👓 Real-Time Virtual Eyewear Try-On
-- Engineered a real-time facial landmark detection and GAN-based virtual try-on system using OpenCV and NVIDIA GPU hardware
-- Achieved **90%+ fitting accuracy** through iterative Agile development
+- Engineered a real-time facial landmark detection and GAN-based virtual try-on system using OpenCV and NVIDIA GPU hardware.
+Achieved **90%+ fitting accuracy**
 - Deployed the trained model on AWS EC2, integrating with a commercial eyewear website to enhance customer shopping experience

 #### 🖨️ Printing Defect Detection System